Shiatsu - Acupressure - Massage - Reiki

 How does it work?

-There are several physiological theories about the meridians and points of acupressure.
+From a physiological perspective, there are several theories about the meridians and points of acupressure.
 One involves nerve reflexes between the skin and the visceral organs; there are others involving the electrical properties of fascia (connective tissue), and another involving embryological connections throughout the body that persist into adulthood.
 It's possible that different points work by different mechanisms.
 The explanation is far from complete.
 Certainly the "placebo effect" plays a role - as it does in any treatment.
 (Google for "placebo surgery", it's fascinating.)

 But Chinese medicine gives us a model of the human being that is not much concerned with these anatomical and physiological explanations.
 This model is a functional, not a structural, one; the Vital Substances, the Zang-Fu organs, and the meridians are best understood by what they do, not by chopping people up looking for structures.